Denied Worker's Compensation Attorneys in Santa Ana

 Serving Injured Workers Across Santa Ana Since 1964

-If your workers' compensation benefits have been denied, you may have received a letter from the claims administrator stating the reasons for the denial.
+If your workers' compensation benefits have been delayed or denied, you may have received a letter from the claims administrator stating the reasons for the denial.
 You have a right to dispute the denial by going through the appeals process.

 Steps to filing a workers' compensation appeal: